 QA hours saved per release

-Manual integration testing costs time, and time costs money.
+Manual testing costs time — AI integration testing helps save QA hours and reduces manual overhead.
 Tracking hours saved quantifies ROI for automation and supports capacity planning.

 Include time for environment setup, data seeding, and debugging failed scripts.
 This is a more advanced approach, but still.